UPDATE 12/1/20: Tailwind Tribes changed their name to Tailwind Communities.

 If you’re a blogger or online business owner, chances are you’ve heard your peers raving about Tailwind Communities (formally known as Tailwind Tribes).

 Many bloggers attribute explosive website traffic to Tribes.

 If you’re curious what this “Tribes” thing is all about you’ve come to the right place!

-In this post, I’m going to explain what Tailwind Tribes are and how Tribes work.
+In this post, I’m going to explain what Tailwind Communities (formally known as Tailwind Tribes) are and how Tribes work.

 I’ll walk you through how to get started and I’ll share my personal results with how Tribes has exploded my website traffic.